taye/interact.js/docs/introduction.md

 different browsers and devices and provide convenient ways to **pretend that the user's pointer moved in a way that it wasn't really moved** (snapping, inertia, etc.).

-The `interact` function takes an element or a CSS selector string and returns an `Interactable` object which has various methods to configure actions and event listeners.
-Pointer interactions of down → move → up sequences begin drag, resize, or gesture actions.
-By adding event listener functions for these action, you can respond to `InteractEvent`s which provide pointer coordinates, speed, element size, etc.

 Note that by default **interact.js doesn't move elements for you**.
 Styling an element so that it moves while a drag happens has to be done from your own event